 Toxic family members can be harmful to your mental health.
 It takes a lot of work to mentally distance yourself from them.
-The ideal way to resolve any conflict is to assertively voice your concerns and try to make them understand how they’re affecting you.
+The ideal way to resolve any conflict is to assertively voice your concerns and try to make them understand how they affect you.

-However, it’s difficult to change people who’re set in their ways.
+However, it’s difficult to change people who are set in their ways.
 So, here are the strategies you can use to deal with toxic family members:

 1. Focus on what you can control

-In any toxic interaction, you can’t control the behavior of the toxic person.
+In any toxic interaction, you can’t control the toxic person’s behavior.
 What you can control is your response to their toxicity.
 As the saying goes: It takes two to quarrel.
 Your responses to toxic behavior should communicate: